GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 We don’t know the future, but here’s a cookie.
+> 🥠 Some men dream of fortunes, others dream of cookies.

 ### Our Tech Stack